Federal Work Study

 Are Federal Work-Study jobs on-campus or off-campus?

 We have both on-campus and off-campus positions.
-Off-campus positions are at the local elementary schools working as instructional aides for the America Reads program.
-Fingerprinting clearance is required for the elementary school positions.
+Off-campus positions are at the local elementary schools in Norwalk-La Mirada School District.
+Fingerprinting clearance is required for both on-campus and off-campus positions.

 Can I work as many hours as I want?